lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   * Simplified the ASN.1 module to make it more compiler-friendly (thanks Carl!) -- should not affect wire encodings.
 * Added an appendix "Comparison with other Hybred KEMs" with sub-sections on X-Wing and ETSI CatKDF
 * Added alignment text with SP 800-227.
+* Removed the ASN.1 wrapping and added a fixed 4-byte length encoding value for the first mlkem component so the keys and ciphertexts can be separated.

 Still to do in a future version: